ibm-cloud-docs/speech-to-text/faq-pricing.md

 -   Your first 150,000 minutes of speech recognition each month at no charge.

 To learn more or to make a purchase, [contact an {{site.data.keyword.IBM_notm}} representative](https://ibm.biz/contact-wdc-premium){: external}.

+## Can I provision a premium instance right now?
+{: #faq-pricing-premium-provision}
+{: faq}

+No, you must first contact your IBM sales representative to purchase an entitlement and share your requirements.
+To make a purchase, [contact an {{site.data.keyword.IBM_notm}} representative](https://ibm.biz/contact-wdc-premium){: external}.